 Fetal alcohol syndrome (FAS) is a potential syndromic complication that can occur with maternal pre-natal alcohol exposure.
 It is also broadly categorized as fetal alcohol spectrum disorders (FASD) due to the fact that the fetus may not show all the features and the broad spectrum of effects on ...

-Fetal anemia can result from many causes.
+Fetal anemia is a characterized by inadequate erythrocytes being delivered to the fetus and can result from many causes.

 hemolytic disease of the newborn